Bort-Millipede/PS2Linux_BrainDump/Tips and Tricks/PC-DC Server/README.md

 ```

 &nbsp;
 On the Dreamcast console: initiate the dialing sequence.

-In the second session on PS2 Linux: wait about 5 seconds, then execute the ```killall``` command typed out earlier.
+After waiting about 5 seconds: In the second session on PS2 Linux, execute the ```killall``` command typed out earlier.

 &nbsp;
 As long as the above procedure was followed correctly, the Dreamcast console should successfully connect to the PC-DC Server and should receive an internet connection.
 If the connection is ever closed for any reason, it can be re-established be re-following the steps above.